valeriangalliat/blog/public/2019/10/recording-bass-and-guitar-for-youtube.md

 differences and what might be "better".
 Seems that the answer is usually another plugin, but the second best answers seems to be in favor of the adaptive limiter, so I'll go with that as it sounds decent to me.

+### Bass loudness

+I've struggled a lot (and still kind of am struggling) with the bass sounding loud enough in the mix compared to other parts.
+Even with compression and adjusting the gain/volume so that the bass is always close to 0 dB, it just sounds far behind other instruments, and putting it louder results in clipping, or if relying on Logic's audio normalization, results in lowering significantly every other part and having the whole mix sound quiet.

+The best I've found so far (which is probably not the right thing to do, please contact me if you actually know how to do that properly), is adding a limiter as the last plugin of the bass track pipeline, and boosting the gain (I usually boost it by 12 dB or so for it to sound loud enough compared to other parts).

 ### Monitor perceived loudness